Led-adel-pilot/CogniGuide/README.md

 - **Good (3):** Moderate effort, standard interval
 - **Easy (4):** Effortless recall, extended interval

+### Exam Date User Flow
+The exam date feature provides intelligent scheduling that adapts to your study needs:

+1. **Before Exam:** When you set an exam date, the FSRS algorithm ensures all reviews are scheduled before your exam date.
+Cards that would normally be scheduled after your exam are automatically clamped to your exam date.

+2. **During Exam Day:** On your exam date, due cards continue to appear normally in your spaced repetition queue.

+3. **Post-Exam Grace Period (0-24 hours after exam):**
+   - Cards that become due during this period are scheduled for immediate review (due now)
+   - This creates intensive cramming sessions to reinforce material immediately after the exam
+   - All cards appear as "due now" regardless of their normal FSRS schedule

+4. **After 24-Hour Grace Period:**
+   - When you next open the deck after 24 hours have passed since your exam
+   - The exam date is automatically cleared from all cards
+   - Future scheduling reverts to standard FSRS algorithm without exam constraints
+   - Cards resume their normal spaced repetition intervals based on difficulty and stability

+5. **Automatic Cleanup:** If you haven't opened a deck for more than 24 hours after its exam date, the next time you open it, the system automatically removes the exam constraint and lets FSRS work normally.

+This behavior ensures you get the benefits of exam-focused scheduling during preparation, intensive review immediately after the exam, and seamless transition back to optimal long-term retention scheduling afterward.

 ## Project Structure Highlights

 ### Frontend (`app/page.tsx` and `components/`)